TimPietrusky/log/webusb-dmx512-controller.md

 > Arduino boards are available commercially in preassembled form, or as do-it-yourself (DIY) kits.

-This is the perfect foundation to create our own WebUSB DMX512 Controller, because some Arduino (like the Arduino Leonardo) have the ability to be recognized by the computer as an external USB device (for example with the ATmega32u4 chip).
+This is the perfect foundation to create our own WebUSB DMX512 Controller, because some Arduino (like the [Arduino Leonardo](https://store.arduino.cc/arduino-leonardo-with-headers) with the [ATmega32u4](http://www.microchip.com/wwwproducts/en/ATmega32U4) chip) have the ability to be recognized by the computer as an external USB device.
 This makes it possible to use the Arduino over WebUSB.

 KT arduino_leonardo_explained.jpg
 ![Arduino Leonardo](images/arduino_leonardo_explained.jpg)